wp-plugins/powerpress/readme.txt

 * When 'PodPress Episodes' setting enabled, we now process downloads with podpress_trac in the URL.
 This fixes issue for some users who have old podpress media links in their blog posts after PodPress is disabled.
 * When 'PodPress Episodes' setting enabled, we now insert a player for the PodPress [display_podcast] shortcode.
 * To eliminate confusion, the Mp3 Tags settings page does not appear unless you've configured Blubrry Services with hosting.
-* New define added `POWERPRESS_DO_ENCLOSE_FIX`, when defined true in the wp-config.php, PowerPress will add the Media URL to your podcast episides as a comment in your post content to prevent WordPress do_enclose() function from deleting them later.
+* New define added `POWERPRESS_DO_ENCLOSE_FIX`, when defined true in the wp-config.php, PowerPress will add the Media URL to your podcast episodes as a comment in your post content to prevent WordPress do_enclose() function from deleting them later.
 Learn more about bug here: [http://core.trac.wordpress.org/ticket/10511](http://core.trac.wordpress.org/ticket/10511)
 * Changed language from "Pinging iTunes" to "Update iTunes Listing" to clear up confusion what the feature does.
 * Shortocde [powerpress] now includes download and play in new window links.
 * Simplified logic for pulling PodPress stored episode data.